nstratos/go-myanimelist/README.md

     go install github.com/nstratos/go-myanimelist/example/malauth
     malauth --client-id=... --client-secret=...

-After you perform a successful authentication once, the access token will be cached in a file under the same directory which makes it easier to run the example multiple times.
+After you perform a successful authentication once, the oauth2 token will be cached in a file under the same directory which makes it easier to run the example multiple times.